thzandvl/microhack-sap-data/PowerBiVisualisation.md

 <img src="images/powerBi/getdata.jpg" height=100>

 * In the next screen fill in the server and database.
-You can find the server in the Azure Portal as `Dedicated SQl Endpoint` in the overview blade of your Synapse Workspace.
+You can find the server in the Azure Portal as `Dedicated SQl Endpoint` (sapdatasynwse6205e9c2a2122ba.sql.azuresynapse.net) in the overview blade of your Synapse Workspace.
-The Database is the SQL server pool you created.
+The Database is the SQL server pool you created (sapdatasynsql).

 <img src="images/powerBi/sqlendpoint.jpg" height=100>